 ฿6,250.00 ($184.98 / €166.81)

 I tend to err on the expensive side of things when it comes to health insurance.
 This is a plan that covers practically everything (including outpatient expenses – OPD) with no deductible.
-Considering the coverage, I consider it a good deal.
+Considering the coverage, I consider my current premium with ACS a good deal.
 There are cheaper options available: Without OPD benefits this plan would cost about half.
 Since posting this article I’ve done an in-depth write up on medical insurance in Thailand which also includes details about my own plan.
 If you’re older or female (there’s a reason for that), expect to pay more for the same coverage.

 ฿5,855.67 ($173.29 / €156.21)